-For the same sun and sand with a more laid-back vibe, head half an hour north of Miami to Fort Lauderdale.
-The perfect beach town for bachelor parties, Lauderdale offers a free-spirited edge, fantastic nightlife that’s less crowded and expensive than its cousin to the south, top notch eateries, and 23 miles of sand with no shortage of ways to enjoy the Atlantic.
+For the same Florida sun and surf with a more laid-back ambiance, a Fort Lauderdale bachelor party will deliver, especially for groups who prefer a quieter destination.
+Just an hour north of Miami, Fort Lauderdale (FLL) is the perfect beach town for groups who value a free-spirited and fantastic nightlife.
+Less crowded and more affordable than its cousin to the south (MIA) and closer than a Key West bachelor party, the city also offers delicious eateries and 23 miles of sand… all with no shortage of ways to enjoy the Atlantic.

 What Are Some Fort Lauderdale Bachelor Party Ideas?